Trainer's Training Courses

 NFPS Ltd will:

-Respect and promote the rights of children and vulnerable adults.
+1. Respect and promote the rights of children and adults at risk.

-Promote and implement appropriate procedures to safeguard the well-being of children and vulnerable adults and protect them from abuse.
+2. Promote and implement appropriate procedures to safeguard the well-being of children and adults at risk and protect them from abuse.

-Recruit, train, support and supervise its members to adopt best practice to safeguard and protect children and vulnerable adults from abuse and to minimise risk to themselves.
+3. Recruit, train, support and supervise its members to adopt best practice to safeguard and protect children and adults at risk from abuse and to minimise risk to themselves.

-Respond to any allegations of misconduct or abuse of children or vulnerable adults in line with this Policy and these Procedures as well as implementing, where appropriate, the relevant disciplinary and appeals procedures.
+5. Respond to any allegations of misconduct or abuse of children or adults at risk in line with this Policy and these Procedures as well as implementing, where appropriate, the relevant disciplinary and appeals procedures.

-The welfare of children and vulnerable adults is everyone’s responsibility, particularly when it comes to protecting them from abuse.
+The welfare of children and adults at risk is everyone’s responsibility, particularly when it comes to protecting them from abuse.

-This Policy and these Procedures are based on the following principles:The welfare of children and vulnerable adults is the primary concern.
+This Policy and these Procedures are based on the following principles:The welfare of children and adults at risk is the primary concern.

-All children and vulnerable adults, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to protection from abuse.
+All children and adults at risk, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity have the right to protection from abuse.

 It is everyone's responsibility to report any concerns about abuse and the responsibility of the Police to conduct, where appropriate, a joint investigation.